AlexeyLegasov63/AlexeyLegasov63/README.md

 But besides Minecraft, I wrote simple applications in Swing, JavaFX, dealt with LWJGL 3 and even studied the structure of the JVM virtual machine.
 At 14-15, I wrote a little in C# when I was creating a game in Unity, but the project is closed.
 I also wrote apps in C++ Winforms, OpenGL, GLFW, ImGui.

 So it turned out that I know Java completely, it became my favorite language, but I have little experience with libraries and frameworks.
-I'm currently learning C++ and Python modules to expand my technology stack.
+I'm currently using C++ and Python modules to expand my technology stack.
 And I would like to devote my life to programming.
 I really like it.

 <h3 align="center">Thanks</h3>